 What You Need to Know About Beach Nourishment

-Beach nourishment is the process of pumping sand from offshore onto an eroding shoreline to widen the existing beach.
-Many Outer Banks areas will not be affected by these beach nourishment projects.
+Beach nourishment is the process of pumping sand onto an eroding shoreline to widen the existing beach.
+Sources of sand may include a nearby sandbar, a dredged source such as an inlet or waterway, or an offshore borrow site along the ocean floor.
+The widened shoreline provides increased defense from coastal storms and beach erosion protecting property, communities and infrastructure located along the shoreline.
 Visitors staying in the affected areas may experience temporary construction noise, nighttime illumination, and beach access diversions.
 The process typically progresses throughout the project area relatively quickly.

 Those who love to visit and those who make the Outer Banks home know that beach nourishment is necessary to protect our infrastructure, our homes and businesses, and our beautiful beaches.

 Additional options for things to do should the beach near you become inaccessible for a couple of days include:

 - Take a day trip and check out another area of the Outer Banks you maybe haven't visited before.
 This could be the perfect opportunity to check out our beaches in Duck or Corolla, Hatteras Island, or as close as Kill Devil Hills or Kitty Hawk for the day.

 - Visit H2OBX Waterpark!
 Sun Realty guests receive discounted tickets to the waterpark, which is just across the Wright Memorial Bridge in southern Currituck County.
 With two wave pools, an adventure lagoon, lazy river, and a number of family and one-two person thrill slides, adventure awaits at H2OBX.